-We would like to emphasis that in the specific applications of the graph-fold algorithm other set of reduction operations can be used in order to reduce the patterns which appears much more often in shorter time.
-Such a modification can decrease the calculation complexity for the majority of considered complex service scenarios.
+The fact that presented method gives always the precise and optimal solution can be used as a reference point for developed heuristic algorithms.
+Moreover in specific application of graph-fold algorithm there can be other set of reduction operations used which appears more often in input scenario graphs.
+Such modification can decrease the calculation complexity for majority of considered complex service scenarios.